How to find Bugs in Software?

 Consequently, testers must find and establish processes that comprehensively answer the question: “How to find more bugs in software testing?”
 This article takes readers through a few tactics that allow for detecting the maximum number of bugs within the smallest possible timelines.

-Imagine that a tester has to quality check a system without having any requirements at hand.
-In the absence of formal requirements, it is challenging to create structured test scenarios.
-In this case, the best bet is to “attack” the system AKA causing the software to “panic” by feeding it wrong input values.
+Imagine that a tester has to quality-check a system without any requirements.
+Without formal requirements, it is challenging to create structured test scenarios.
+In this case, the best bet is to “attack” the system, AKA causing the software to “panic” by feeding it wrong input values.

-For example, leave a couple of required fields blank, disrupt UI workflows, enter numbers when users are supposed to enter words, exceed character limits, use disallowed characters, enter too many incorrect passwords – the works.
+For example, leave a few required fields blank, disrupt UI workflows, enter numbers when users are supposed to enter words, exceed character limits, use disallowed characters, and enter too many incorrect passwords – the works.

 - Just ask the QA manager if a goals document exists

 - Do a little research to find any statements published by the organization or senior personnel on what they prioritize

 Clarity on goals helps QAs devise test scenarios and cases accordingly.
 All features and functions do not require the same measure of focus.
 Start by testing features that affect or matter to the most significant number of users.

 3. Test on Real Devices

 The tester’s primary job is to execute tests faster without compromising on the accuracy of results.
 That is impossible to achieve without using real browsers and devices for testing.
 Remember that emulators and simulators cannot provide real-world conditions for comprehensive software tests.

 - Whether manual testing or automated Selenium testing, real devices are non-negotiable in the testing equation.